5 Digital Marketing Strategies for Industrial Manufacturers

 In the meantime, by creating content that your audience finds valuable, you increase your brand awareness and establish a trusting relationship with present and prospective customers.
 If you do this, convincing them takes little or no effort when they are eventually ready to make a purchase.

-An example of content marketing is this article on “The Beginner’s Guide to SEO” by Moz.
-The information has been viewed countless times by now.
+An example of content marketing is the article “The Beginner’s Guide to SEO” by Moz.
+The information has been viewed countless times now.
 While it serves as a free resource to educate newbies on SEO, it has also brought in many customers who might have never known about what services they rendered had the article not existed.